imartinezl/population-map/README.md

 ## What's next

 I would like to improve the latency of the interactive visualizations.
 The dataset is large if we consider all the points, but since it is not necessary to show all the points at once, using a more robust tile server could help in this sense.
+Just reaching the level of smoothness and latency on [Dan Cookson](https://twitter.com/danc00ks0n) map -- available [here](https://dancooksonresearch.carto.com/u/dancookson/viz/49ca276c-adf9-454a-8f64-0ccf0e46eed0/embed_map) -- would be amazing.

 ## How I built it